Havilah Beardsley Family

 In 1848, Havilah and his wife built the first brick house in Elkhart, now known as the Havilah Beardsley House.
 The Beardsleys and their children would have an immense impact on the community and in some cases, well beyond.
 Havilah Beardsley died in Elkhart, May 23 1856.
 His wife, Rachel, passed away in 1890.

-James Rufus Beardsley worked with his father Havilah in several of his manufacturing enterprises.
+James Rufus Beardsley (1829-1902) worked with his father Havilah in several of his manufacturing enterprises.
 He was president, and later a director of the First National Bank of Elkhart, owned a paper mill and was a partner in a flour mill and a starch factory.
 He was secretary of the Elkhart Hydraulic Company which had built a dam on the Elkhart River.
 Along with other investors, he helped bring the first streetcars to Elkhart in the 1880s.
-James was also very active in politics, serving two years in the Indiana State Senate, and was elected Elkhart's second mayor in 1876.
+Active in politics, James served two years in the Indiana State Senate, and was elected Elkhart's second mayor in 1876.

-Sarah Beardsley married B.L.
-Davenport, a promienent Elkhart banker.
+Sarah Francis (Beardsley) Davenport (1831-1890) married B.L.
+Davenport, a prominent Elkhart banker.
 He became president of the First National Bank of Elkhart, and served two terms in the Indiana State Senate.